s0md3v/s0md3v.github.io/_posts/2023/2023-08-22-suffering-superheroes.markdown

 >
 > ― Epictetus

 It is a common trope in superhero fiction that a superhero willingly decides to fight a threat even if the possibility of the threat being defeated is negligible.
-Their friends rightfully tell the hero that they will die but the hero doesn't back down.
+Their friends rightfully tell the hero that the hero will die but the hero doesn't back down.
 Are the writers trying to make these superheroes look stupid?

 In 1959, a woman got seriously injured by falling from a mountain.
 She could not receive treatment because the nearest hospital was on the other side of the mountain and the only way to it was going around the mountain.
 Due to a lack of medical attention in time, she passed away.
 Her husband, Dashrath Manjhi[^dashrath] was so affected by her death that he decided to carve a path through the mountain.
 He had nothing but a hammer and chisel and it took him 22 years to do so.
 The path he carved reduced the distance between *Atri* and *Wazirganj* blocks from 55 km to 15 km.